orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

 COmponents which shouldn't override top-level property, but only contents of those properties, and overlay those.
 (But at what level?)
 How would you configure this?
-Set property.* to property.components.last)
+Set property => {property.*} to property.components.last)

 ---